Collection Development Policy

 Request for Reconsideration of Library Resources

-The FAU Libraries supports the free exchange of ideas with collections that provide access to a selection of materials on all subjects that support the University's mission.
-The FAU Libraries provide access in accordance with the American Library Association's Library Bill of Rights, the Freedom to Read Statement, and the Freedom to View Statement.
+The Florida Atlantic Libraries supports the free exchange of ideas with collections that provide access to a selection of materials on all subjects that support the University's mission.
+The Florida Atlantic Libraries provide access in accordance with the American Library Association's Library Bill of Rights, the Freedom to Read Statement, and the Freedom to View Statement.

-The FAU Libraries strive to balance access to, and ownership of, information resources offering the widest possible viewpoints.
+The Florida Atlantic Libraries strive to balance access to, and ownership of, information resources offering the widest possible viewpoints.
 Materials will not be excluded because of the frankness of language or controversial approach, the political, moral, religious, sexual, social economic, or scientific views expressed, or because of the author's or publisher's race or national origin, politics, or religion.
-The primary purpose of the FAU Libraries' collections is to support the educational and research programs of Florida Atlantic University.
+The primary purpose of the Florida Atlantic Libraries' collections is to support the educational and research programs of Florida Atlantic University.
 We welcome all Florida residents and visitors to use library materials.
-Only current students, staff, or faculty of FAU may challenge the inclusion of a resource in the Libraries' collections.
+Only current students, staff, or faculty of Florida Atlantic may challenge the inclusion of a resource in the University Libraries' collections.
 Parents of FAU High School students are informed by A.D.
-Henderson documents and communication that the K-12 legislation on school library materials does not apply to universities, and parents and students may not challenge any FAU Libraries collections.
+Henderson documents and communication that the K-12 legislation on school library materials does not apply to universities, and parents and students may not challenge any Florida Atlantic Libraries collections.

 OVERVIEW OF THE COLLECTION DEVELOPMENT PROGRAM